 5. Semo La – 5,565 Mtrs or 18,258 Feet

 Semo La is situated in the central part of Tibet and boasts an altitude of 5,565 Mtrs or 18,258 Feet.
-According to wiki link here, “Travellers use this route as an alternative access route to western Tibet and Mount Kailash, especially when mud makes access by the more southern route difficult“.
-Prior to the opening of Marsimik La and road to Mana Pass or Dungri La, Semo La was used to be quoted too as world’s highest motorable road to clear the myths which always surrounded Khardung La Pass 🙂
+According to the wiki link of Semo La, “Travellers use this route as an alternative access route to western Tibet and Mount Kailash, especially when mud makes access by the more southern route difficult“.
+Prior to the opening of Umling La, Marsimik La and road to Mana Pass or Dungri La, Semo La was used to be quoted too as world’s highest motorable road to clear the myths which always surrounded Khardung La Pass 🙂

 6. Photi La – 5,524 Mtrs or 18,124 Feet